microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 This article summarizes what extension authors need to know about VS Code Remote Development and VS Online including the extension [architecture](#architecture-and-extension-types), how to [debug your extension](#debugging-extensions) in remote workspaces or VS Online, and recommendations on [what to do if your extension does not work properly](#common-problems).

-## Architecture and extension types
+## Architecture and extension kinds

-In order to make working with Remote Development or VS Online as transparent as possible to users, VS Code distinguishes two classes of extensions:
+In order to make working with Remote Development or VS Online as transparent as possible to users, VS Code distinguishes two kinds of extensions:

 - **UI Extensions**: These extensions contribute to the VS Code user interface and are always run on the user's local machine.
 In the case of VS Online's browser-based editor, they may even run in the browser itself.
 UI Extensions cannot directly access files in the workspace, or run scripts/tools installed in that workspace or on the machine.
 Example UI Extensions include: themes, snippets, language grammars, and keymaps.

 - **Workspace Extensions**: These extensions are run on the same machine as where the workspace is located.
 When in a local workspace, Workspace Extensions run on the local machine.
 When in a remote workspace or when using VS Online, Workspace Extensions run on the remote machine / environment.
 Workspace Extensions can access files in the workspace to provide rich, multi-file language services, debugger support, or perform complex operations on multiple files in the workspace (either directly or by invoking scripts/tools).
 While Workspace Extensions do not focus on modifying the UI, they can contribute explorers, views, and other UI elements as well.

-When a user installs an extension, VS Code automatically installs it to the correct location based on its type: UI Extensions are run in VS Code's [local Extension Host](/api/advanced-topics/extension-host), while Workspace Extensions are run in a **Remote Extension Host** that sits in a small **VS Code Server**.
+When a user installs an extension, VS Code automatically installs it to the correct location based on its type.
+If an extension can run as either kind, VS Code will attempt to choose the optimal one for the situation.
+UI Extensions are run in VS Code's [local Extension Host](/api/advanced-topics/extension-host), while Workspace Extensions are run in a **Remote Extension Host** that sits in a small **VS Code Server**.
 To ensure the latest VS Code client features are available, the server needs to match the VS Code client version exactly.
 Therefore, the server is automatically installed (or updated) by the Remote Development or VS Online extensions when you open a folder in a container, on a remote SSH host, in a VS Online environment, or in the Windows Subsystem for Linux (WSL).
 (VS Code also automatically manages starting and stopping the server, so users aren't aware of its presence.)

 ![Architecture diagram](images/remote-extensions/architecture.png)